-- Students may only be approved for one (1) 45-day Incomplete per course. - Students approved for an Incomplete forfeit the option to withdraw from the course, under the Course Drop/Withdrawal Policy; however, students may refer to the Withdrawal for Special Circumstances Policy should extenuating circumstances prevent course completion with an existing Incomplete.
-All requests are subject to approval by the course professor - A plan to complete outstanding course assignments must be presented by the student at the time of the request and followed.
-Assignment due dates are required; if more than one assignment remains at the time of the request, each assignment due date should be spaced one week apart in order to ensure successful completion. - Students approved for an Incomplete must submit assignments for Units 6, 7, or 8 per the Unofficial Withdrawal Policy; failure to do so will result in a grade of "WF' as the final course grade. - Students approved for an Incomplete will receive a course grade of "I" which may affect future course enrollments, Satisfactory Academic Progress hours attempted and Federal Student Aid (FSA) - Assignments not completed at the conclusion of the Incomplete period will be assigned a grade of zero (0); the final course grade is calculated utilizing the weighted score assigned to each course assignment, as indicated in the course syllabus.
-The final course grade replaces the grade of "I". - Fees associated with an Incomplete are non-refundable.
+- Students approved for an Incomplete forfeit the option to withdraw from the course. - All requests are subject to approval by the course professor. - A plan to complete outstanding course assignments must be presented by the student and followed.
+Assignment due dates are required; if more than one assignment remains due, each assignment due date must be spaced a minimum of one week apart. - A course grade of "I" will be assigned and may affect future course enrollments, Satisfactory Academic Progress hours attempted and Federal Student Aid (FSA) eligibility. - Students cannot re-submit assignments previously submitted without professor approval; please review the Assignment Make-up Policy. - Assignments not completed at the conclusion of the incomplete period will be assigned a grade of zero (0); the final course grade is calculated utilizing the weighted score assigned to each course assignment, as indicated in the course syllabus.
+The final course grade replaces the grade of "1". - Fees associated with an Incomplete are non-refundable.